KhronosGroup/webcl-validator/README.md

 Run the following command to let WebCL Validator transform your WebCL
 kernels:

-        webcl-validator kernel.cl -- -x cl -include _kernel.h
+        webcl-validator kernel.cl [-- CLANG OPTIONS]

+The validator adds some Clang options automatically.
 Option *-x cl* forces sources to be interpreted as OpenCL code even if they wouldn't use the *.cl* suffix.
-Option *-include _kernel.h* automatically includes OpenCL type and builtin definitions.
+Option *-include FILE* automatically includes helper code, such as OpenCL type and builtin definitions.

-You can find the WebCL Validator, _kernel.h and example WebCL kernels
+You can find the WebCL Validator and example WebCL kernels from:
-from:

         /path/build/bin
         /path/llvm/tools/clang/tools/webcl-validator/test